tombye/trexit/_posts/2017-10-18-portugal-fires.markdown

 - only the worst stuff made the headlines
 - it was all in Portuguese

-That meant we get a lot of our info from scary images rather than nuanced language.
+That meant we got a lot of our info from scary images rather than nuanced language.
 Very unrelaxing for cowards like us.

 ## On the bright side